Alexandrbig1/goit-typescript-hw-02/README.md

 ## Overview

-This repository contains my first homework from the Fullstack Developer Bootcamp, where I am currently learning TypeScript.
+This repository contains my second homework from the Fullstack Developer Bootcamp, where I am currently learning TypeScript.
 As a part of my homework assignments, I am exploring the fundamentals of TypeScript to enhance my skills in building robust and scalable web applications.

 ## Learning Objectives